-Contaminants and environmental issues evaluated as part of this ABCA include ACM.
-The sections below discuss contaminants/materials identified in the 2016 Phase I ESA and asbestos inspection completed for the site.
-Site photographs are included as Appendix B.
+Contaminants and other hazardous materials evaluated as part of this ABCA include ACM, LBP, and items potentially containing hazardous materials.
+The sections below discuss contaminants/materials identified in the Phase I and II ESA reports.
+Site photographs included as Appendix B show building materials determined to contain asbestos and LBP.